toxinyx/toxinyxcom/README.en.md

 #### Theme Configuration

-Create a `_default` folder within the outer `config` directory, then copy `config/_default/params.yml` from the theme into this `_default` folder.
-This file serves as the theme configuration file, allowing theme settings to be modified.
+Create a `_default` folder under the outer `config` folder, then copy the `config/_default/params.yml` from inside the theme to the `_default` folder.
+This file serves as the theme configuration file where you can modify theme settings.

 #### Data Configuration

 Copy all files from the theme's `config/data/` folder to the outer `data` folder.
-These files in the data folder are used to configure theme data:
+The files in this folder are used to configure data within the theme:

-- `covers.yml` to configure random cover images
+- `covers.yml` is used to configure random cover images
-- `friends.yml` to configure friend links
+- `friends.yml` is used to configure friend links
-- `vendor.yml` to configure CDN sources for third-party libraries
+- `vendor.yml` is used to configure CDN sources for third-party libraries

 #### Static Resource Configuration

-Static resources for the theme (favicon, header images, etc.) are located in the `static` folder.
-You can create corresponding folders in the outer `static` directory and copy files from the theme to replace default files.
+The theme's static resources (favicon, header images, etc.) are located in the `static` folder.
+You can create corresponding folders in the outer `static` folder and copy the files from inside the theme to the outer folders to override the theme's default files.

-> In general, it is recommended not to modify the theme files directly.
-Instead, create corresponding folders in the outer directories and copy theme files into them to overwrite defaults.
-This makes upgrading the theme easier.
+> In summary, it's not recommended to modify files directly inside the theme.
+Instead, create corresponding folders in the outer directory and copy the theme's files there to override the default files.
+This approach makes theme upgrades easier.

 </details>
 <details>